Today I’m sharing my 10 tips for working from home to improve your mood and productivity.

 9. Reward yourself when you complete a task

 It can be really hard to knuckle down and focus on a task when you’re working from home.
-Give yourself rewards for completing big or small tasks, such as a brownie or leftover Easter chocolate, as a treat!
-As a result, having incentives to get the work done can give you that push to power through your to-do list.
+Therefore, give yourself rewards for completing big or small tasks.
+Having these incentives to get the work done can give you that push to power through your to-do list (and eat all of the chocolate you want to).

 10. Stick to your working hours

-If you finish your work day at 5pm, stop working at 5pm.
-I’ve stayed an hour over my finishing time while I’ve been working from home (only once or twice!) and would I have done that if I was in the office?
-No.
+If you finish your working day at 5pm, stop working at 5pm.
+I’ve stayed an hour over my finishing time while I’ve been working from home and would I have done that if I was in the office?
+Well maybe, but I’m doing it a lot more now.

 Know when to stop and let yourself have an evening.
-We’re being treated with some gorgeous weather this April; close your laptop and finish your working day with a nice walk to get some fresh air and exercise.
+Close your laptop and finish your working day with a nice walk to get some fresh air and exercise.

 Thank you for reading my 10 tips for working from home!